Gunnstein/strid/README.rst

 strid
 =====

-Python package for system identification and simulation of structural engineering systems.
+Python package for system identification of structural engineering systems.